 Every evening around dusk, there’s a tree lighting ceremony at Town Square.
 If you are at Magic Kingdom at this time, we recommend spending a few minutes to watch the 65 foot Christmas tree light up with thousands of bulbs.

-Learn how each country around EPCOT’s World Showcase celebrates the holidays.
-Storytellers such as Père Noël in France, Father Christmas in the United Kingdom, and the Holiday Voyageurs in Canada share their unique holiday traditions in these short 15 minute shows.
+Storytellers and musical performers such as Père Noël in France, La Befana in Italy, Father Christmas in the United Kingdom, Los Tres Reyes in Mexico, and the Holiday Voyageurs in Canada share their unique holiday traditions in short 15 minute shows.

-What would the holidays for foodies be without a few special treats from around the world.
-Seasonal dishes and snacks can be found around World Showcase – hot applejack cider with whiskey from the United Kingdom, teriyaki chicken karaage from Kabuki Cafe in Japan, panettone and moscato wine in Italy, stollen fruit cake from Germany and gingerbread and sugar cookies and peppermint park from America are a few of the tantalizing treats you can find during the holiday season.
+During the International Festival of the Holidays at World Showcase, families should definitely check out Holiday Kitchens kiosks featuring seasonal food and beverages.
+Hot applejack cider with whiskey from the United Kingdom, teriyaki chicken karaage from Kabuki Cafe in Japan, panettone and moscato wine in Italy, stollen fruit cake from Germany and gingerbread and sugar cookies and peppermint park from America are a few of the tantalizing treats you can find during the holiday season.